 In order to go diving we need more than just enthusiasm and a cozy club.
 Therefore G.B.D.
 Calamari provides the majority of the equipment needed for safe diving.
 Cylinders of 10 litres to take enough air with you, BCD's to regulate buoyancy.
 Lead to be able to submerse and regulators to be able to breath safely under water and get air from the cylinder to your BCD.
-Our regulator sets are equipped with a pressure gauge, depth gauge and a compass.
+Our regulator sets are equipped with a pressure gauge, bottom-timer with depth gauge and a compass.
 We make sure our equipment is in good condition.

 G.B.D.
 Calamari also provides a storage facility at the Zernike complex.
 We store the materials owned by Calamari there.
 As a member you have the possibility to store your own equipment here as well.
 Our compressor is stationed here as well.
-We use the compressor to fill the cylinder both in Groningen as during our dive weekends, since the compressor is mobile.
+We use the compressor to fill the cylinders both in Groningen as during our dive weekends, since the compressor is mobile.

 We try to keep diving affordable for students in this manner.
 The most expensive parts of your equipment (cylinder, BCD and regulators) are always available for our members.
 Due to this you only need to purchase personal equipment.